When and How to Refinance a Personal Loan

-When checking your credit report, review them closely for any errors.
-If you find any, file a dispute with one of the three major credit bureaus immediately, as they can affect your credit score.
-Your scores may increase after the erroneous negative marks are corrected or taken off your credit reports. ^1^
+When checking your credit report, review it closely for any errors.
+If you find any, file a dispute with one of the three major credit bureaus immediately, as errors can affect your credit score.

 3. Compare personal loan refinance rates and fees.

-Many lenders let you precheck your loan offers before applying.
-This gives you the opportunity to review the estimated loan amounts, interest rates, loan terms, and origination fees to see if refinancing your debt(s) makes sense.
-If possible, opt for lenders who, like LendingClub, don’t charge a prepayment penalty or exit fee in the case you need to refinance your debt in the future.
+Many lenders let you check to see if you prequalify for any loan offers before applying.
+This gives you the opportunity to review the estimated loan amounts, interest rates, loan terms, and application and origination fees to see if refinancing your debt(s) makes sense.
+If possible, opt for lenders who, like LendingClub Bank, don’t charge a prepayment penalty or exit fee in the case you need to refinance your debt in the future.

-Keep in mind, the origination fee may be subtracted from the loan disbursement.
-For example, if you take out a $10,000 loan with a 3% origination fee ($300), you will receive $9,700.
+Keep in mind, an origination fee may be subtracted from the loan disbursement.
+For example, if you take out a $10,000 loan with a 3% origination fee ($300), you would receive $9,700.
 With this in mind, consider how much you’ll need to borrow to refinance or consolidate your debts.

 Even if you received loan estimates before applying, review your official loan offer closely, as the number or terms may be different, especially if there’s been a significant change in your creditworthiness.
-LendingClub’s loan offers include your loan’s annual percentage rate (APR), loan amount, term, and origination fee—making it easy to understand and compare them.
+LendingClub Bank loan offers include your loan’s annual percentage rate (APR), loan amount, term, and origination fee—making it easy to understand terms and compare offers.